 When remediating struggling readers, think of handling a fine balance between Motivation on the one scale, and Accuracy on the other.

-The second tip in our article Three Tips to get the Maximum out of Dynaread talks about Reader usage.
-Technically, it is not necessary for the child to demonstrate perfect fluency when reaching the Reader.
-The timer is there to provide you with an indication of fluency.
-The timer is not a fail/pass tool.
-Each new word introduced in a new reader will still be reviewed during the next three lessons.
-The Reviews module reviews words all the way to three lessons/readers back.
-This review drives these words deeper and deeper into their Lexicon or Fast Route reading system.
+It is not necessary for the child to demonstrate perfect fluency when reaching the Reader.
+Please note that we provide the Timer on the Reader page ONLY to provide you with an indication of fluency.
+The timer is NOT a Fail/Pass tool.
+Remember: Each new word introduced in a new reader will still be reviewed during the next three lessons.
+The Reviews exercises review words all the way to three lessons/readers back.
+These Reviews, combined with the Print exercises, drive these words deeper and deeper into their Lexicon or Fast Route reading system.

 Further, when a student reaches a new Reader, this reader should be printed and frequently re-read.
 It is in this supervised re-reading that individual words can be corrected (see here how: How to correct pronunciation with struggling readers).
 During this re-reading, the new words are encountered over and over again, and anchored or coupled in their Fast Route reading system with contextual, syntactical, and grammatical anchors - all of which help build fluent access to those words down the road.